brianglass/anastasis/files/kontakion_32.md

 It came down and took into its bosom
 The One who drives the clouds
 And makes them give birth to showers.
-Taking him then it carried him, or rather it was carriedÂ— For he who was borne bore the cloud which carried him, As Mary once.
-For the Scripture prophetically calls her cloud, Whom he who dwelt in her guarded, he who said to his friends, Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+Taking him then it carried him, or rather it was carried— For he who was borne bore the cloud which carried him, As Mary once.
+For the Scripture prophetically calls her cloud, Whom he who dwelt in her guarded, he who said to his friends, ‘I am not parting from you.
+I am with you and there is no one against you.’

 **